Gravtas-J/TomeBox/README.md

 **TomeBox** is a local-first audiobook manager and self-hosted media server.
 It combines a powerful desktop application for downloading, converting, and playing your Audible library with a built-in companion web app for streaming to your mobile devices.
 Featuring on-the-fly DRM decryption, multi-user cross-device progress syncing, and native lock-screen controls, TomeBox gives you complete ownership of your audiobooks without relying on cloud subscriptions.

-# Community
+## Community

-For users of **TomeBox** looking to report bugs, ask questions, submit feedback and request features, visit us at [R/Tomebox](https://www.reddit.com/r/TomeBox/).
+For users of **TomeBox** looking to report bugs, ask questions, submit feedback and request features, visit us at [r/TomeBox](https://www.reddit.com/r/TomeBox/).

-## Get Started (Zero-Config Installation)
+## Get Started

-TomeBox is designed to be completely portable and requires zero technical configuration.
-The automated setup scripts handle Python installation, dependency management, and FFmpeg binary acquisition seamlessly.
+TomeBox offers two installation paths depending on your needs.

+### Option 1: Pre-built Release (Recommended for Most Users)

+The fastest way to get started — no Python, no terminals, no setup.

+1. **Download** the latest `TomeBox-Windows.zip` from the [Releases page](https://github.com/yourusername/tomebox/releases).
+2. **Extract** the entire folder anywhere you like (Documents, Desktop, Program Files — your choice).
+3. **Run** `TomeBox.exe` to launch the application.
+4. *(Optional)* Run `create_shortcut.bat` to add a desktop shortcut for quick access.
+5. **Login:** Click `File → Authentication & Profiles`, choose your region, and follow the prompts to link your Audible account.

+> **Windows SmartScreen Notice:** The first time you run TomeBox, Windows may flag it as "unrecognised".
+This is normal for indie software without a paid code-signing certificate.
+Click **More info → Run anyway** to proceed.
+The application is open source — you can verify the code yourself in this repository.

+### Option 2: From Source (For Developers / Linux / Mac)

+If you want to run TomeBox from source, contribute to development, or you're on a non-Windows platform:

 1. **Download and Extract** the TomeBox repository folder.
 2. **Windows:** Double-click `setup.bat`.
    * *If Python is missing, it will silently download and install it.
 It will also fetch portable FFmpeg binaries and drop a shortcut on your desktop.*
 3. **Mac/Linux:** Open your terminal, navigate to the folder, and run `bash setup.command`.
 4. **Launch:** Use the newly created desktop shortcut to open the application.
-5. **Login** Go to File -> Authentication & Profiles, follow the prompts to log in and begin downlaoding.
+5. **Login:** Go to `File → Authentication & Profiles`, follow the prompts to log in and begin downloading.

-*(Note: TomeBox includes a built-in auto-updater.
-Launching the app via the shortcut will silently check GitHub for updates and pull the latest code before booting).*
+> *Source installs include a built-in auto-updater.
+Launching the app via the shortcut will silently check GitHub for updates and pull the latest code before booting.*

+## System Requirements

+* **Windows 10 or 11 (64-bit)** for the pre-built release
+* **Windows / macOS / Linux** for source installs (Python 3.11+ recommended)
+* **~250MB disk space** (includes bundled FFmpeg)
+* **Internet connection** for Audible features (offline playback works without)

 ## Screenshots

 ### Unified List View
 ![TomeBox List View](assets/list_view.png)
 ![TomeBox List View](assets/list_view_context.png)
 *Managing cloud and local files in the classic list view.
-Now with Context Menues!*
+Now with Context Menus!*

 ### Dynamic Grid View
 ![TomeBox Grid View](assets/grid_view.png)
 ![TomeBox Grid View](assets/grid_view_context.png)
 *Browsing the library with fetched high-res cover art.*

-### Colour Pallets
+### Colour Palettes
 ![TomeBox Light mode](assets/lightmode.png)
 ![TomeBox Terminal mode](assets/terminal_mode.png)
 ![TomeBox Cyberpunk mode](assets/cyberpunk.png)